A recipe for New York Style Pizza inspired by our visit to New York City! A homemade crust is topped with tomato sauce and plenty of shredded cheese.

 It was fairly overcast, but I was still able to see the Statue of Liberty in the distance.

 We went back that night after dinner (didn’t need to go at a specific time after our first visit with the Sun and Stars package as long as it was within 24 hours) to get a different view with all the lights.

 After our visit to the Top of the Rock, we took a short walk to explore the rest of Rockefeller Center.

-The Concourse of Rockefeller Plaza is an underground center filled with specialty shops, restaurants, and places for souvenirs.
-We went a couple of weeks before Easter, so I picked up some chocolates from Jacques Torres Chocolate for Evan and Claire’s Easter baskets.
-There are other locations throughout the city.
+We visited a couple of weeks before Easter, so I picked up some chocolates from Jacques Torres Chocolate for Evan and Claire’s Easter baskets.

 Times Square is a short 8 minute or so walk from Rockefeller Center.
-We didn’t spend much time in the area other than to take a few photos and visit City Kitchen.
+We didn’t spend much time in the area other than to take a few photos and visit City Kitchen (now closed).

 Our next stop after the High Line was Greenwich Village.
 Washington Square Park was filled with people and street performers.
 It is also home to the notable Washington Square Arch (photo above) at the northern entrance to the park.
 To the south, there are some beautiful views of One World Trade Center.

 We came across the Paparazzi Dogs (created by Gillie and Marc) in the Ruth E. Wittenberg Triangle the intersection of Greenwich Avenue, 6th Avenue, and 8th Street.